MH17 Malaysia plane crash: What we know

 Malaysia Airlines had initially said that the plane lost contact at 14:15 GMT.

-Footage later emerged of the crash site in territory controlled by pro-Russian separatists, and witnesses spoke of dozens of bodies on the ground.
+Footage emerged of the crash site in the Donetsk area of Ukraine - territory controlled by pro-Russian separatists - and witnesses spoke of dozens of bodies on the ground.

 What caused the crash?

-Western nations said there was growing evidence that the plane was hit by a Russian-supplied missile fired by rebels.
-Russia blamed Ukrainian government forces.
+Western nations believe there is growing evidence that the plane was hit by a Russian-supplied missile fired by rebels.
+However, Russia blames Ukrainian government forces.

-US officials from the Office of the Director of National Intelligence said there was a "solid case" that a SA-11 missile - also known as Buk - was fired from eastern Ukraine under "conditions the Russians helped create".
+US officials from the Office of the Director of National Intelligence have said there is a "solid case" that a SA-11 missile - also known as Buk - was fired from eastern Ukraine under "conditions the Russians helped create".

 Buk surface-to-air missile system

-They said the "most plausible explanation" for the shooting down of the plane was that rebels mistook it for another aircraft.
+They say the "most plausible explanation" for the shooting down of the plane was that rebels mistook it for another aircraft.

-Evidence included images purportedly showing a surface-to-air missile launcher in the area, analysis of voice recordings of pro-Russian rebels apparently admitting bringing the airliner down and social-media activity pointing to rebel involvement.
+Evidence includes images purportedly showing a surface-to-air missile launcher in the area, analysis of voice recordings of pro-Russian rebels apparently admitting bringing the airliner down and social-media activity pointing to rebel involvement.

-The evidence also included satellite images of a facility allegedly used to train rebels near the Russian city of Rostov, which were later tweeted by Geoffrey Pyatt, US ambassador to Ukraine.
+The evidence also includes satellite images of a facility allegedly used to train rebels near the Russian city of Rostov, which were tweeted by Geoffrey Pyatt, US ambassador to Ukraine.

-Russia, however, denied all allegations it supplied weaponry to the rebels and has instead suggested a Ukrainian military plane had flown within firing range of the airliner just before it came down.
-The Ukrainian government rejected the claims.
+Russia, however, denies all allegations it supplied weaponry to the rebels and has instead suggested a Ukrainian military plane flew within firing range of the airliner just before it came down.
+The Ukrainian government rejects the claims.

 Experts say flight crash investigators should be able to determine what caused the crash from traces left on the debris.

-The preliminary report from the Dutch team said MH17 broke up in mid-air after being hit by "numerous objects" that "pierced the plane at high velocity" from outside the cabin and above the level of the cockpit floor.
+In September 2014, the preliminary report from the Dutch investigation team said MH17 broke up mid-air after being hit by "numerous objects" that "pierced the plane at high velocity" from outside the cabin and above the level of the cockpit floor.